SuperagenticAI/rlm-code/docs/getting-started/installation.md

 pip install rlm-code[tui]
 ```

-!!! note "TUI Required for Interactive Mode"
+!!! note "🖥️ TUI Required for Interactive Mode"
-    The `textual` package (>= 0.86.0) is required for both the Standard TUI and the Research TUI.
+    The `textual` package (>= 0.86.0) is required for the TUI with all 5 tabs (Chat, Files, Details, Shell, Research).
 Without it, only headless/scripting usage is available.

 ### LLM Providers